Steve Double

 Stephen Daniel Double (born 19 December 1966) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for St Austell and Newquay since 2015.
-He has been serving as a junior Lord Commissioner of the Treasury since November 28, 2022.
+He was the Member of Parliament (MP) for St Austell and Newquay from 2015 until 2024 when he was defeated in the 2024 United Kingdom general election by Labour candidate Noah Law.
+He served as a junior Lord Commissioner of the Treasury from 28 October 2022 to 13 November 2023.

-Double served on Cornwall Council and as a town councillor and mayor of St Austell before his selection as Conservative candidate for St Austell and Newquay in the general election.
+Double served on Cornwall Council and as a town councillor and deputy mayor of St Austell before his selection as Conservative candidate for St Austell and Newquay in the general election.

 Early life and career

-Double was born on 19 December 1966 in St Austell.
-The son of the evangelist Don Double, he was educated at Poltair School in the town.
+Stephen Double was born on 19 December 1966 in St Austell.
+The son of the evangelist Don Double, he was state educated at the town's Poltair School, which was a comprehensive school at the time he attended.

 He worked in Cornwall across a variety of sectors, including working for a bank, local church and charity.
 From May 2001, he was Director of Bay Direct Media Ltd, a direct marketing company.
 In May 2011, he additionally became Director of Phoenix Corporate Ltd, a company selling branded merchandise; he remains as Director and primary shareholder of both companies since becoming an MP.

 At its establishment in 2009, Double was one of four candidates elected onto St Austell Town Council for the Poltair Ward; he was re-elected in 2013 and served as deputy mayor of the town.
 He declined to stand at the following election in 2017, having since become an MP.
 Double was also elected as the Conservative Party candidate onto the new unitary Cornwall Council in 2009 for the St Austell Poltair division, but the seat was subsequently won by the Liberal Democrats candidate at the following election in 2013.
 Double did not stand for re-election to Cornwall Council in 2013.